skarletwilliams/skarletwilliams.github.io/index.md

 # Skarlet Williams
 ## Github page for CS-HU250

-My name is Skarlet Williams, I like to draw, play the flute, and dance.
+My name is Skarlet Williams.
+I'm a sophomore at Boise State University majoring in Computer Science.
+Some hobbies of mine are:
+- drawing
+- playing flute
+- dancing

+I'm also working on a game, but ***don't tell anyone*** :)
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/skarletwilliams/skarletwilliams.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.